Learning Support Department

 What facilities does HHS have?

 We have a purpose-designed classroom, well equipped with ICT access.
-This is also home to Tortellini, the school tortoise.
 We also have several smaller rooms to accommodate a range of interventions and small group working.
 We are a single storey building and all teaching areas are full accessible.
 We have fully accessible toileting facilities, including a full size plinth and ceiling fixed hoist.
 Height adjustable work areas are available in subject areas including science and technology.

 What additional needs does the school have experience with?